 Overview of the Role:

-Typically it is expected that it will take 30 months for the apprentice to attain the required level of competence in the workplace although it may be sooner if an individual already has significant prior training and practical experience.
+Typically it is expected that it will take three years for the apprentice to attain the required level of competence in the workplace although it may be sooner if an individual already has significant training and practical experience.

-Individual employers will set their own selection criteria for applicants.
-It is however recommended that candidates can demonstrate an interest in the occupation as well as an ability to work in an organised and methodical way to identify and solve problems; also demonstrate an ability to communicate both orally and in writing.
+Individual employers will set their own selection criteria for the applicants.
+It is however recommended that to optimise the chance of selection, candidates can demonstrate an interest in how the HV industry operates as well as ability to work in an organised and methodical way to analyse and solve problems; be able to demonstrate mechanical skills; also demonstrate an ability to communicate both orally and in writing.
+Apprentices without level 2 English and maths will need to achieve this level prior to completion of their apprenticeship.

-An Auto-care Technician will demonstrate a knowledge and understanding of the following;
+A heavy vehicle service and maintenance technician will demonstrate a knowledge and understanding of the following:

 The competency to achieve the following skills in the workplace: